nlfiedler/inugami/README.md

 # inugami

 An Erlang/OTP library for generating universally unique identifiers (UUID), as defined in [RFC 4122](https://tools.ietf.org/html/rfc4122).
-At the moment, only version 4 is generated.
+That includes versions 1, 3, 4, and 5 of the specification.

 ## Requirements